rdvid/fullstack-scrapy/README.md

 ## ⚠️ Requirements

 You'll need:
-- Node (18 or higher)
+- Node (18 or higher) (optional)
 - Docker
 - Docker-compose

-In order to run the backend application and use it with the frontend UI, you will need to run `docker-compose up` in wsl2 or linux terminal in the root of project directory in your local environment.
+In order to run the backend application locally and use it with the frontend UI, you will need to run `docker-compose up --build` in wsl2 or linux terminal in the root of project directory in your local environment.

 **This command will setup the local `Redis` container, crucial to provide api performance.**

-After this, you can run `npm install` to install all dependencies and run `npm run dev` to serve the api with nodemon in your local machine.
+Thats all.
+I swear. xD.

 You can use it with with a API Client such as Postman or Insomnia or use our GUI (highly recommended).
 To use it follow the [Frontend docs](./frontend/README.md)

+If your goal is to run locally and make editions in this application or even work with her in local dev environ thigs will change a bit.

+- you'll need at least the `Redis` container up. (mandatory).
+- remove the host property in `src > config > redis.ts`

+After run `npm install` and `npm run dev` you'll able to perform requests in postman or proceed to [Frontend docs](./frontend/README.md) normally.

 ## 📖 How to use

 The api have just one route `/api/scrape?keyword=` where keyword is a string.
 The api will do a request to amazon using the keyword as a search param and will use cheerio to scrap all the data from the first page and deliver back as a json.

+### Jest tests

+This API have Jest implementation.
+To work with Jest and learn how things works upon here check the [Unit Test Docs](./tests/README.md)

 ## ⚙️ Next Features